Vergil9000/LoyalFans/README.md

   If that didn't work, it's probably because you're not in the same directory as the 'loyalfans.py' file.
 </details>

-You will then be prompted for a username.
-Enter the username that corresponds to the page you want to scrape.
-For example, if you want to scrape loyalfans.com/user, then you would enter `user`.
+You will then be shown a list of numbers next to the users you're following.
+Enter the corresponding number to scrape their content.

 # Options
 ***The following options can be customized in the*** `config.json` ***file:***